 What species of whales can I see in Iceland?

 Iceland is home to a diverse range of whale species, including blue whales, humpback whales, orcas, and pilot whales.
-(See Also: What Is The Best Time To Visit Cyprus – Island Escapes)
+(See Also: Best Time of the Year to Visit Koh Samui?
+Paradise Found)

 Do I need to book a guided tour for whale watching in Iceland?